Chapter 7: Anti-Patterns

 - Lacks preparation

-- Doesn't understand what's relevant
+- Does not understand what is relevant

-- Wants to appear busy/productive
+- Wants to appear busy or productive

 - No facilitation or time enforcement